Table of Contents

 6. Use Social Media to Your Advantage

 Social media is a hub of online users.
-Create social handles for your SEO agency and make sure you put up posts in them from time to time.
+Create social handles for your SEO agency, and make sure you put up posts in them from time to time.

-First, your social media posts help your followers to learn something new while allowing them to know about the offers and discounts you provide.
+First, your social media posts help your followers learn something new while allowing them to know about the offers and discounts you provide.

-Second, a potential client wanting to avail your service will check your social media presence.
+Second, a potential client wanting to avail of your service will check your social media presence.
 At such times, your social media actions speak for your credibility.

 If you have created social handles but haven’t been there in a while, you will miss out on your clients.